sauveerk/projects/README.md

   https://github.com/sauveerk/projects/blob/main/Service-Catalog.md

 - **IaC CI/CD Pipeline** - Organizations deploy resources using Infra as Code (IaC), generally using Terraform (the most popular) or CloudFormation (for AWS), using a CI/CD pipeline.
+This is a CloudFormation pipeline which uses AWS tools for CI/CD pipeline.

   https://github.com/sauveerk/projects/blob/main/Cloudformation-Iac-CI-CD-Pipeline.md

+- **IaC GitHub Actions Terraform Pipeline** - A GitHub Actions based CI/CD pipeline to provision AWS resources using Terraform.

 ## Automation